 - support for parallel programming, including MPI and openMP,

-- various software for machine learning, including with GPU support, including Tensorflow, Caffe, Theano and Torch,
+- various software for machine learning, including with GPU support, including Tensorflow, Keras, PyTorch/Torch, Caffe, and Theano.

 - other computational software, including JAGS.

 - hosting of Shiny repositories.

 Note that access to some software (in particular machine learning and GPU-using software, and switching between Python 3 and Python 3) is controlled via Linux environment modules.

 Campus Distributed Software

 Note that software for installation on personal machines can be obtained from the campus-wide Software Central site.

 If you have a UC-owned Mac, you can use the Casper Self Service application to install the Adobe Creative Suite (Photoshop, Illustrator, etc.), Adobe Acrobat Professional, and other commercial and free software.
 This is especially useful if you need to install a lot of common software like Google Chrome, Cyberduck, and Dropbox on your computer since you can easily install them all through this one application.
 Contact SCF staff for assistance.